briandfoy/briandfoy.github.io/_posts/2020-07-23-autoredialing-and-walking-phone-menus.md

 ![AppleScript Runner](/images/phone_menu_automation/applescript.png)

 But I can also export this as an Application.
 Now I have a clicky thing on my Desktop.
 I open that and it all happens.
-I have to give it permission to use Accessibility (in Preferences) and AppleEvents (allow in the dialog).
+I have to give it permission to use Accessibility (in Preferences / Security & Privacy) and AppleEvents (allow in the dialog).
 I can also open it from the terminal:

 	% open /Users/brian/Desktop/CallStupidPhoneTree.app